What is my login and password?

 No. Stark State College classes are not self-paced.
-The class will mirror a traditional class including start and end dates.
+The class will mirror a traditional class, including start and end dates.
 Although different instructors will have different requirements, each instructor will require the student to participate online a minimum number of times per week.

-You can log into your course from any computer with a Web browser (preferably Firefox) and Internet access.
+You can log into your course from any computer with a web browser (preferably Firefox) and internet access.

 Web 2, 3 and 4 courses are not accessible until the start date of each semester.
 Instructors may choose to open courses early and provide course access prior to the first day of class.
-If you believe you should be able to access a course and cannot, please the Help Desk.
+If you believe you should be able to access a course and cannot, please contact the Help Desk.